luisfantozzialvarez/luisfantozzialvarez.github.io/_pages/about.md

   - /about.html
 ---

-I am a post-doc at FGV-SP.
-I hold a doctoral degree in Statistics from the University of São Paulo.
+I am an Assistant Professor at the Department of Economics of the University of São Paulo.
 My research interests lie mainly in the field of Econometrics.
-Prior to my doctoral studies, I obtained a MSc degree in Economics from the São Paulo School of Economics (FGV).
+I hold a doctoral degree in Statistics from the University of São Paulo, a MSc degree in Economics from the São Paulo School of Economics, and a BA in Economics from the University of São Paulo.